The-Strategy-Unit/nhp_scenario_comparisons/inst/app/model-naming-reminder.md

-It is possible that a scenario name is duplicated.
+It is possible that a scenario name is duplicated, which is why a scenario datetime must also be provided.
 We remind the user of [the guide to good model naming practice](https://connect.strategyunitwm.nhs.uk/nhp/project_information/user_guide/naming_scenarios.html) to avoid confusion when selecting scenarios for comparison.

 To ensure that the user selects a unique scenario, we have included drop downs for both the scenario name and the model run time.